Another Wasted Opportunity for the Environment and Reusable Bags

 Bag Ban Fails in Queensland, Australia

-The Queensland government decided against issuing a plastic bag ban despite the support for a ban and the negative impact plastic bags have taken on the area.
-Environment Minister Andrew Powell explained that the government would not introduce any measures that would increase the cost of living for people in Queensland, such as a bag fee.
+The Queensland government decided against issuing a plastic bag ban despite the support for a ban and the harmful impact plastic bags have taken on the area.
+Environment Minister Andrew Powell explained that the government would not introduce any measures to increase the cost of living for people in Queensland, such as a bag fee.

-Plastic bag fees are intended to deter people from using disposable plastic bags in favor of using reusable bags and the public is normally in favor of bag bans or fees once they understand the devastating effects on the environment and wildlife from disposable bags.
+Plastic bag fees are intended to deter people from disposable plastic bags in favor of using reusable bags for shopping.
+The public generally favors bag bans or fees once they understand the devastating effects on the environment and wildlife from disposable bags.

 Local Support for Plastic Bag Ban

-The plastic bag problem is spiraling out of control and a ban is the logical solution.
-Areas such as South Australia, the Northern Territory and ACT have successfully implemented plastic bag bans and the improvement in the environment has been tremendous.
+The plastic bag problem spirals out of control, and a ban is a logical solution.
+Areas such as South Australia, the Northern Territory, and ACT have successfully implemented plastic bag bans, and the improvement in the environment has been tremendous.

-The most responsible manner to deal with single use plastic bags is to recycle them and stop using them altogether.
+The most responsible manner of dealing with single-use plastic bags is to recycle them and stop using them altogether.

 Rally Support and Try Again

-A plastic bag ban or a fee is not going to happen in Queensland anytime soon, but hopefully the residents will be able to garner additional support and make their ban a reality in the near future.
-There are a lot of people in Queensland who feel very passionately about banning plastic bags and hopefully with enough time and outreach they will be able to sway the lawmakers into seeing the harm plastic bags cause and the logic behind banning these environmental hazards.
+A plastic bag ban or a fee will not happen in Queensland anytime soon.
+Still, hopefully, the residents will be able to garner additional support and make their ban a reality shortly.
+Many people in Queensland feel very passionately about banning plastic bags.
+Hopefully, with enough time and outreach, they will sway lawmakers into seeing the harm plastic bags cause and the logic behind banning these environmental hazards.